ChristianEsp03/finder/README.md

 # Find
-A file search tools written in Go.
+A file search tool written in Go.

 ## Usage
 For start searching file use the following command: